Tics do not always need to be treated if they're mild, but treatments are available if they're severe or are interfering with everyday life.

 There are some simple things you can do that may help to improve your or your child's tics.

 - avoid stress, anxiety and boredom – for example, try to find a relaxing and enjoyable activity to do (such as sport or a hobby).
-Read more advice about reducing stress, ways to reduce anxiety and helping an anxious child
+Read more advice about 10 stress busters, anxiety in children and anxiety, fear and panic

 - avoid becoming too tired – try to get a good night's sleep whenever possible.
-Read some good sleep tips and ways to fight tiredness
+Read about ways to fight tiredness and the Royal College of Psychiatrists' advice on sleeping well

 - try to ignore your child's tic and not talk about it too much – drawing attention to it may make it worse